 A permanency award will be issued by the Maryland Workers Compensation Commission after a hearing or a stipulation has been entered.
 The permanency award will be based on just that- permanent problems the injured worker has with their shoulder.
 If the injured worker fully recovers from their accident there could likely be very little if any compensation to be had.
 Unlike car accident cases, under Maryland Workers Compensation laws pain and suffering during the treatment is not a factor.
 In some circumstances, just undergoing surgery or treatment and having scars can produce a permanency impairment to the shoulder even if the injured employee has no complaints.

-Ratings affect the value of your Maryland Workers Comp shoulder injury
+Ratings affect the value of your shoulder injury workers comp case

 A rating will be performed and impairment numbers will be issued by both a doctor chosen by the injured workers attorney and by the insurance company.
 These number are ordinarily a good indication of the lowest possible award that can be expected and the highest possible award that can be expected.
 If the high number is 20% impairment to the shoulder, and the low number is 2% to the shoulder than it can be expected the award will be somewhere between $1,660 and $33,000.
 Ratings are helpful to a qualified Maryland workers compensation attorney but can often mislead the injured worker.
 The drastic difference in numbers above show how ratings can be misleading to claimants.